I Just Feel Hollow Inside

 Since specimens vary at the end of the dissection period, have one student remain with the specimen and have the other student rotate to the nearest lab station for a show and tell period.
 Have students go through the checklist and identify the parts of the clam on the checklist.
 Then have the partners switch.

 Students will use the attached webquest to compare and contrast the diversity found in the mollusks.
 This webquest will focus on how mollusks feed and eat.
-First, students will watch this video to observe how snail.
+First, students will watch this video to observe how a snail moves.

 Next, they will navigate to this webpage and answer the section about gastropod movement.